-Nine Elms Spatial Area.
+13.6 The site is south of Battersea Park and west of Nine Elms Spatial Area.
 The site is bounded to the north by Battersea Park Road and the east by Alfreda Street.
 To the west of the site is Austin Road and to the south is Charlotte Despard Avenue and Palmerston House.
-The site encompasses and Important Local Parade is used for retail and community uses with a retirement village on the western edge.
+The site encompasses an Important Local Parade, used for retail and community uses with a retirement village on the western edge.
 Site Area: 1.25ha.